dynamsoft-docs/capture-vision-docs/architecture/output.md

 > *Go back to [DCV Architecture](index.md)*

-# Standard Output
+# Output

 ![DCV Architecture](assets/dcv-architecture-output.png)

-As the last piece of the Dynamsoft Capture Vision (DCV) architecture, the standard output is responsible for transporting the image processing results to objects that logically depend on them.
+As the last piece of the Dynamsoft Capture Vision (DCV) architecture, "output" is responsible for transporting the image-processing results to objects that logically depend on them.

 A standard output target is an object that has implemented either the [Captured Result Receiver (CRR) interface](#captured-result-receiver) or [Intermediate Result Receiver (IRR) interface](#intermediate-result-receiver).
 The two interfaces both consist of multiple callback functions, therefore, a standard output target is usually referred to as a **listening object**.